m19c/graphql-firestore-subscriptions/README.md

 _graphql-firestore-subscriptions_ implements the `PubSubEngine` interface from the [graphql-subscriptions](https://github.com/apollographql/graphql-subscriptions) package.

-Unlike other databases, Goole's Firestore comes across with real time updates.
+Unlike other databases, Google's Firestore comes across with real time updates.
 Therefore, it is not required to publish events to a queue or a pub-sub.
 However, there is still something to do to get the data to the clients.
 In graphql-firestore-subscriptions those tasks are called handlers.
 They are subscribing a specific topic and broadcast whatever you want over an AsyncIterator which is compatible with graphql-subscriptions.

 ## Usage